-There are three exams.
-Each will cover all material covered in the class until that point (weighted towards material not covered in previous exams).
-The exams are closed book.
-You will need a scientific calculator (non-graphing, non-programmable) for doing calculations.
-Formula sheets will be provided for the exam (will be provided beforehand in class for review) You are also allowed 2 pages of notes (These notes will have to be submitted along with your exam).
-No other material allowed.
-Presence of any material that is not allowed will be considered cheating and penalized as such.
+There is no Final Exam.
+There will be three exams in this course.
+All exams will have equal weight.
 No exam scores will be dropped.
-Exams 1 and 2 will be held on campus as in-person exams.
+For the Hybrid students, the exams will be held on campus as inperson exams.
 Students will be required to wear a face covering and follow the classroom use procedures outlined by the university (available on the course webpage and on canvas) to be allowed to take their exam.
 Failure to follow the procedures will result in the student being asked to leave and being given a score of 0 for the exam.
-Exam 3 will be held online through canvas using the Lockdown browser (with Respondus Monitor).
+They also have the option to take the exam online through canvas using the Lockdown browser (with Respondus Monitor).
 You will need a computer and a webcam to take the online exam (a Laptop with integrated webcam will also work).
-For the online only section, all exams will be online.
+For the online only sections, all exams will be online.
+All exams are open notes.
+These notes will have to be submitted along with your exam (more details will be given in class).
+Students are also allowed a non-programmable calculator.

 Absence from exams may be excused, with appropriate documentation, for illness, critical family emergencies, military service obligations, observance of major religious holidays, and certain university service commitments.
 Requests for excused absence, and documentation for such absences, must be provided as soon as possible.
-If the exam is disrupted due to a service outage screenshots/ photographic evidence must be provided ASAP.
+If an online exam is disrupted due to a service outage, screenshots/ photographic evidence must be provided ASAP.
 In case or excused absence or outage, a makeup exam will be setup and conducted by the instructor.
 Even if the reason for an absence/non-attendance is valid, a request for an excused absence/re-attempt will be rejected if provided later than the day of the exam.
 The dates for all the exams are subject to change.
 Any changes will be announced in class atleast a week in advance.
 Students are expected to be available till the last day of finals week.
 No accommodations will be made if the student will miss an exam due to being unavailable before the last day of finals week.

 Attendance: Students are expected to attend all online lectures.
 Attendance in the online lectures will be part of your final grade.
 Any material that the student missed will not be covered again in class.
 At random points during the lectures, I will conduct in class polls.
 The scores of these polls will be used as part of your final grade.
 Absence from classes may be excused, with appropriate documentation, for illness, critical family emergencies, military service obligations, observance of major religious holidays, and certain university service commitments.
-(Students in the online only sections have any absences automatically excused, though attendance is still recommended).
+(Non BUPT students in the online only sections have any absences automatically excused, though attendance is still recommended).
 Documentation regarding any reasons for absence must be provided to the instructor by the end of the week of the missed lecture.
 If the student is unable to attend a class due to approved or personal reasons, it is the student's responsibility to use the slides/videos posted online or the lecture archives on canvas and the textbook to learn the content and to contact either the Instructor or the TA to clarify any doubts.